Last updated on May 31st, 2018 at 02:47 pm

 Low blood sugar was one of the first triggers I’ve noticed when tracking my migraines.
 There is a great solution for that, eating!
-I have since picked up the habit of snacking a lot.
-I don’t let myself get very hungry and I eat at regular intervals.
+I have since picked up the habit of snacking a lot and I don’t let myself get very hungry and I eat at regular intervals.
 I bring candy, gels or real food along with me on my runs for sure

 Food Chemicals & Artificial Sweeteners

 Chemicals and fake food is the first trigger I discovered when I started getting migraines.
 I avoid MSG, Aspartame (the worst culprit), sorbitol, and any other artificial sweetener like the plague.
 Unfortunately, I was testing a new product Saturday, an electrolyte spray, before my run and I think this played a huge role in triggering a migraine too.
 My theory was this; when Julie (my identical twin sister) and I hydrate with plain regular water, we get the dreaded stitch when running, when we hydrate using Gatorade, it doesn’t happen.
 I wanted to test to see if I hydrated with water and the electrolyte spay, I would be OK.
 Lesson learned; stay away from chemicals.
 I decided to research the topic some more to find some natural DIY electrolyte drinks.
 I’ve also been inspired by Jen from Pretty Little Grub to explore my own real food as running fuel and ditch the ones that contain chemicals.

 Hormones are another major contributor in migraines for me.
 Hormone levels are always fluctuating and you don’t have much control over this.
 If you are on hormone birth control, and are having migraines, you might want to talk to your doctor about switching and finding one that agrees with you or finding alternatives.
 If you are not on birth control, there isn’t much you can do about those peaks and valleys of hormones, you just have to deal with it.